-Foreword2 Table of Contents 1.
-Applied methodology and limitations9 2.
-Assessment14 MAPS indicator 11: Transparency and civil society engagement strengthen integrity in public procurement15 Indicator summary Findings Summary of the substantial deficiencies and recommendations of indicator 11 Sub-indicator 11(a) - An enabling environment for public consultation and monitoring 11(b) sub-indicator: Providing adequate and timely information to the public Sub-indicator 11(c): Direct engagement of civil society Indicator summary Findings Summary of the substantial deficiencies and recommendations of Indicator Sub-indicator 12(a): Legal framework, organisation and procedures of the control system Sub-indicator 12(b) - Co-ordination of controls and audits of public procurement Sub-indicator 12(c) - Enforcement and follow-up on findings and recommendations Sub-indicator 12 (d) - Qualification and training to conduct procurement audits MAPS Indicator 13: Appeals mechanisms in public procurement are efficient and effective Indicator summary
+Foreword

+Table of Contents7

+1. Applied methodology and limitations9

+2. Assessment14

+MAPS indicator 11: Transparency and civil society engagement strengthen

+integrity in public procurement15

+Indicator summary15

+Findings

+Summary of the substantial deficiencies and recommendations of indicator

+11

+Sub-indicator II(a) - An enabling environment for public consultation and

+monitoring20

+11(b) sub-indicator: Providing adequate and timely information to the public

+Sub-indicator 11(c): Direct engagement of civil society

+MAPS indicator 12: The country has effective control and audit systems47

+Indicator summary47

+Findings

+Summary of the substantial deficiencies and recommendations of Indicator

+12

+Sub-indicator 12(a): Legal framework, organisation and procedures of the control system

+Sub-indicator 12(b) - Co-ordination of controls and audits of public procurement

+Sub-indicator 12(c) - Enforcement and follow-up on findings and recommendations

+Sub-indicator 12 (d) - Qualification and training to conduct procurement

+MAPS Indicator 13: Appeals mechanisms in public procurement are efficient

+and effective70

+Indicator summary70

-Findings Summary of the substantial deficiencies and recommendations of Indicator 13 Sub-indicator 13(a) - Process for challenges and appeals 74 Sub-indicator 13(b) Independence and capacity of the appeals body Sub-indicator 13(c): Decisions of the appeals body MAPS Indicator 14: Ethical and anti-corruption provisions Indicator summary Findings Sub-indicator 14(a): Legal definition of prohibited practices, conflicts of interest, and associated responsibilities, accountabilities and penalties 98 Sub-indicator 14(c): Effective sanctions and enforcement systems Sub-indicator 14(d) - Anti-corruption framework and integrity training 114 Sub-indicator 14(e) - Stakeholder support to strengthen integrity in procurement Sub-indicator 14(f): Secure mechanisms for reporting prohibited practices or unethical behaviour Sub-indicator 14(g) - Codes of conduct/codes of ethics and financial disclosure rules Annex no. 1 - Summary of substantial deficiencies and recommendations133 Annex no. 2 - List of abbreviations Annex no. 3 - Applicable legislation Annex no. 4 - Interviewees of the survey146
+Findings 7 0 Summary of the substantial deficiencies and recommendations of Indicators Sub-indicator 13(a) - Process for challenges and appeals Sub-indicator 13(b) Independence and capacity of the appeals body 8 6 Sub-indicator 13(c): Decisions of the appeals body9 13 MAPS Indicator 14: Ethical and anti-corruption provisions9 6 Indicator summary9 16 Findings 9 16 Sub-indicator 14(a): Legal definition of prohibited practices, conflicts of interest, and associated responsibilities, accountabilities and penalties 9 Sub-indicator 14(c): Effective sanctions and enforcement systems 10 15 Sub-indicator 14(d) - Anti-corruption framework and integrity training 11 .4 Sub-indicator 14(e) - Stakeholder support to strengthen integrity in procurement Sub-indicator 14(f): Secure mechanisms for reporting prohibited practices of unethical behaviour Sub-indicator 14(g) - Codes of conduct/codes of ethics and financial disclosure rules Annex no. 1 - Summary of substantial deficiencies and recommendations13 3 Annex no. 2 - List of abbreviations13 8 Annex no. 3 - Applicable legislation14 1 Annex no. 4 - Interviewees of the survey14 -6